blizzhackers/kolbot-SoloPlay/README.md

 **Q: When will the bot change to the final build I selected?**

-**A:** In classic the bot will switch to the final build based on level.
-In expansion it transitions to the final build when final gear requirements are met.
+**A:** In classic the bot will switch to the final build based on a level requirement.
+In expansion it transition to the final build when final gear requirements are met.

 **Q: The bot has beaten diablo (classic) / baal, so why isn't moving on to the next difficulty?**